gavinskycastle/RaylibFlappyBird/README.md

 ## Current bugs

 - Bird rotation not implemented
-- Large and small score rendering is bugged
+- Score rendering is bugged
-- Bird hitbox is too large/small?

 Original copyright belongs to .GEARS Studios.
 I will accept any request by the original publisher to delete this repository.